Vaisnavi382/Angular_Grocery_Store/Vaisnavi_Angular/README.md

 1. npm i
 2. npm start

-It needs Node installed and is wrotten in Angular
+It needs Node installed and is written in Angular